Small Game Hunting

 To enhance the small game hunting experience, the Department has several programs to either keep accurate counts of takes or raise and release species to increase hunting opportunity.
 Among the programs in place are required reporting of turkey take, Pheasant Release Program and Grouse and Woodcock Hunting Log.
 To learn more about these and specifics of the hunting regulations, follow the links on this page or contact DEC for a copy of the NYS Hunting and Trapping Regulations Guide for the current year.

 In New York State, nearly all species of wildlife are protected.
 Most species, including endangered species, songbirds, hawks and owls are fully protected and may not be taken.
 The few unprotected species include porcupine, red squirrel, woodchuck, English sparrow, starling, rock pigeon, and monk parakeet.
 Unprotected species may be taken at any time without limit.
-A hunting license is required to hunt unprotected wildlife with a bow or firearm.
+A hunting license is required to hunt unprotected wildlife with a bow, crossbow, or firearm.

 General Small Game Regulations

 - You may not use a rifle or handgun to hunt pheasant or migratory game birds.